aponte411/model_pipelines/README.md

-# ML-PROJECT-TEMPLATE
+# MODEL-PIPELINES

-Repository to preprocess data, train models, and make inference.
-I set up it so that it can generalize to using AWS, GCP, and any dataset.
+This is my personal repository to build pipelines that preprocess data, train models, make inference, and are able to be productionized using AWS or GCP.
+I set up it so that it can work with different ML API's such as scikit-learn, pytorch, xgboost, etc. and multiple types of datasets.

+It's a WIP in progress so I'll be regularly changing things to reduce complexity, deal with bugs, and allow the package to generalize to more type ofs ML probelms.
+My end goal is for this package to be starter code for others to use and integrate into their own projects.
+Happy modeling!

 Using inspiration from https://github.com/bgweber and https://github.com/abhishekkrthakur.